Mayank-1024/UniswapV2/uniswap-v2-frontend/README.md

 ## 🎨 Features

-- 🧙‍♂️ **Conversational Trading Interface**: Interact with the platform using everyday language to execute transactions and manage your positions
 - 📈 **Comprehensive Market Insights**: Visualize and monitor key performance indicators across all pools and trading pairs
 - 🌊 **Complete Liquidity Controls**: Seamlessly contribute to and withdraw from liquidity pools with instant statistical feedback
 - 🔮 **Streamlined Blockchain Connectivity**: Effortless digital wallet integration and simplified transaction handling